 If a sales team is executing the basics well, that suffices to beat about 90% of the competition.
 I really believe that.

 Sometimes companies love their technologies, their big dollar investments in the newest “best” programs, and guess what they struggle.
+When it comes to building a solid foundation, the basics of prioritizing targets, communicating their value and credibility, or having a decent sales or prospecting process, their solid foundation is sand.
+Everything crumbles.

 Pay attention to the basics first and let them take root.
 Most of the time, that is enough to get you where you want to go.